Hand and Wrist Injuries

 These issues make it all the more important that Workers Compensation benefits cover workers who suffer these injuries.
 Workers who struggle to do basic things cannot be expected to go back to their jobs.
 Therefore, wage benefits, including total disability and partial disability, are important to bridge the gap until you can go back to work.
 Similarly, medical benefits are important to get you the treatment needed to be able to get back to full strength.How Hand and Wrist Injuries Typically Happen

 There are many ways that workers injure their hands and wrists on the job.
-However, we do see them more often in certain situations.
+However, our attorneys do see them more often in certain situations.
 These include:

 - Repetitive Motion Injuries: Many workers do the same thing every day.
 When this includes doing the same motion with your hands for days, weeks, months, and years, the bones and muscles in your hands and wrists wear down over time.
 This causes many types of injuries, including common ones like Carpal Tunnel Syndrome.

 - Heavy Machine Injuries: When heavy machinery has moving parts, workers hands and arms sometimes get stuck, causing catastrophic injuries.
 While there are many safety mechanisms in place on many of these machines, sometimes these safety mechanisms are overridden or simply don’t do enough to protect from injury.

 - Lifting Injuries: Workers are often required to lift heavy objects.
 Whether it’s materials on a construction site, office supplies, or even lifting a patient, hand and wrist injuries happen.